vikaschanumolu/vikaschanumolu/README.md

 - 👋 Hi, I’m @vikaschanumolu
 - 👀 I’m interested in using data for Business.
-- 🌱 I’m currently learning Machine learning, data science and its implications to Businesses and society.
+- 🌱 I’m currently learning Machine learning, data science and its implications to various businesses and society.
 - 💞️ I’m looking to collaborate on anything that is trending and interesting.
 - 📫 You can reach out to me on my email - vikas.chanumolu90@gmail.com